 A Slow Walk out of the Park

 After World of Color ends, let the crowds pass and linger by the water for a while.
 The post show has some nice music and the fountains are still running for a while.
 This is an opportune time for pictures.
 Also, we don’t like to be herded like cattle.
 Once the crowds die down, it’s time to start making your way to the exit.
 Our favorite route to take is through Pacific Wharf back through the side entrance to Cars Land.
-There’s a chance this way may be blocked off but it’s worth as a shot as it’s beautifully serene.
-After watching a show with thousands of people, walking through the beautiful rock-work of Cars Land into the neon is a nice counter-balance.
+There’s a chance this way may be blocked off but it’s worth a shot as it’s beautifully serene.
+After watching a show with thousands of people, walking quietly through the beautiful rock-work of Cars Land is a nice counter-balance.

 Eventually, you’ll have to exit and the day will be complete.
 Like our Disneyland Itinerary, we can’t recommend Trader Sam’s enough so if you didn’t go already and still have some energy left then go.
 It’s a perfect nightcap to our ideal day in California Adventure.